 M30and higher clusters are recommended for full-fledged production environments.

-- Cluster of MongoDB servers containing your data.
-Atlas-managed deployments are either replica sets or sharded clusters.
+- A group of MongoDB servers containing your data.
+Atlas-managed database deployments are either clusters (replica sets or sharded clusters) or serverless instances.

 - electable node